phnmnl/KubeNow-plugin/README.md

     Jupyter        = http://notebook.<your-prefix>.<yourdomain>
     Luigi          = http://luigi.<your-prefix>.<yourdomain>
     Kube-dashboard = http://dashboard.<your-prefix>.<yourdomain>
-    Pachyderm      = ssh into the master node and use pachctl [this page for tutorial on pachyderm](https://github.com/phnmnl/MTBLS233-Pachyderm)
+    Pachyderm      = ssh into the master node and use pachctl.
+Pachyderm tutorial: https://github.com/phnmnl/MTBLS233-Pachyderm

   and if you want to ssh into the master node: